No products in the cart.

 Homosalate enhances skin absorption

 The Environmental Working Group (EWG) gives homosalate a four.
 That is considered a moderate hazard, but these things add up.
 Think about food.
 Many people have concerns over what they eat—and they should!
 Food has a direct route to your body and your organs, but your skin is your body’s largest organ.
 It doesn’t get any more direct than that!
-It’s true that the skin offers protection—that is its purpose—but these chemicals are readily absorbed through the skin, bypassing all that protection.
+It’s true that the skin offers protection—that is its purpose—but these chemical sunscreens are readily absorbed through the skin, bypassing all that protection.
 Once they’re absorbed, they enter the blood stream without being metabolized by the liver.
 A study showed the estrogenic effect of these chemicals can be up to three times stronger after topical application than with oral exposure.[iii]

 What else is wrong with homosalate?